IDENTIFYING FUNDING OPPORTUNITIES

 an eRA Commons ID to submit electronically.
 Please read and follow these

-Institutes of Health Grant Application Writer's Workbook: This
+Institutes of Health Grant Application Writer's Workbook: The Grant

-is a very comprehensive and practical guide to grant writing.
-It specifically
+practical guide to grant writing.
+It specifically addresses NIH

-is expensive ($75), but it is full of solid practical advice, and addresses
+expensive ($75), but it is full of solid advice and addresses very specific points

-the advice is broadly applicable to all grant writing, the publication
+etc. While the advice is broadly applicable to all grant writing, the

 Grant Writing Tutorials: This web page has a series of links for

-grant writing tutorials, tips, etc. The site was updated on February
+grant writing tutorials, tips, etc. The site was updated on July 29, 2014.
+I

-11, 2010.
-I prefer the workbook found at link above, but the NIH site tutorials
+prefer the workbook found at link above, but the NIH site tutorials are free.

 Reviewer Guidelines: The information on this page provides insight